mstao/Magpie/README.md

 You can know and use:

-- Java SPI for plugins, including LogExoprt configuration(console, file, logstash and etc)
+- Java SPI for plugins, including LogExport configuration(console, file, logstash and etc)
 - Support Disruptor, privodes perfect performance
 - Thinking...